protontypes/protonpage/content/en/services/_index.md

 * Community Work and Events
 * Community Communication

-We also enable you to create partnerships with organisations of your industry:
+We also enable you to create partnerships with organizations of your industry:

 * Reduce development cost by creating a common software baseline for your industry
 * Create standards by open source software with your partners